Preliminary analysis

 Design

-Design happens for each custom subsystem:
+Design happens for each custom component:

 2. Implement requirements one at a time.